 Vocus Group Limited ABN 96 084 115 499 (Vocus, we, us, our) is a public company listed on the Australian Securities Exchange.
 Ordinary securities in Vocus trade under ASX code “VOC”.
-Vocus is the parent company of subsidiaries which supply telecommunications products and services, supply energy (retailer of gas and electricity) and insurance products.
-Our group of companies includes companies trading under the names Vocus Communications, Dodo, iPrimus, Commander and Engin, and any related companies based in Australia.
+Vocus is the parent company of subsidiaries which supply telecommunications products and services (including data network, internet, data centre, cloud and voice products and services to corporate, government and residential customers), and energy (retailer of gas and electricity) products.
+Our group of companies includes companies trading under the names Vocus, Dodo, iPrimus, Commander and Engin, and any related companies based in Australia.

-Vocus provides data network, internet, data centre, cloud and voice products and services to corporate, government and residential customers.
-We recognise the importance of protecting the privacy and personal information on our customers and shareholders and this policy outlines how we do this.
+We recognise the importance of protecting the privacy and Personal Information on our customers and this policy outlines how we do this.

 Privacy laws that apply to our business

 We are required to comply with the Privacy Act 1988 (Cth) and are bound by the Australian Privacy Principles (‘APPs’) set out in that Act.
 The APPs establish minimum standards for the collection, use, disclosure and handling of Personal Information.
 They apply to Personal Information in any form, including written, verbal and digital form.
 The APPs can be accessed at the website of the office of the Australian Information Commissioner: www.oaic.gov.au